Without Justice, Economy, Development and Welfare, There’s No Democratic Kosovo!

 What is happening recently in Kosovo is very unclear.
 Seven years after Kosovo’s independence, it is still facing a high rate of organized crime, corruption, unemployment and poverty (around 50%).
 Systematic emigration exodus of hundred and thousands Albanians who left Kosovo also burdened the country.

-Albanian migrants from Kosovo cannot be blamed for chosing to cross the borders of the Serbia and Hungary to escape from misery and hunger.
+Albanian migrants from Kosovo cannot be blamed for choosing to cross the borders of the Serbia and Hungary to escape from misery and hunger.

 This very hot humanitarian problem should be resolved promptly together by Kosovo government and European Union.